nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Sort list of clients based on their email
 * The index refers to whether sorting will be done in ascending order or descending order
-* The index can be any number (including fraction)
+* The index can be any number

 Examples: